5 global universities to study social science degrees

 Rather than choosing a singular field of social science, why not study the subject as a whole?
 The University of Kent’s School of Social Policy, Sociology and Social Research is considered one of the country’s best for teaching and research.

-The independent, student centered approach is not the only benefit of this course though.
+The independent, student-centred approach is not the only benefit of this course though.
 Students also spend a year on a relevant professional work placement after the end of the second year.
-It’s a great chance not only to network and build your career prospects, but to practise the theory you’ve been learning for two years.
+It’s a great chance not only to network and build your career prospects but also to practise the theory you’ve been learning for two years.

 As well as having the chance to network and grow with high achievers and influential people at this Ivy League college, the study program is of the very highest level.
 Students take part in in-depth learning about general economic frameworks, investigate and troubleshoot economic issues, and can also choose to narrow down their study to more specific fields such as economic history, environmental economics, international and behavioural economics, as well as game theory and decision theory.